 Example of Credit Default Swap

-Thus Lloyds TSB have insurance against loan default.
-The hedge fund has the opportunity to make profit, so long as the firm does not default on the loan.
+- Thus Lloyds TSB has insurance against loan default.
+The hedge fund has the opportunity to make a profit, so long as the firm does not default on the loan.

-The more risky the loan, the higher will be the premium required on buying a credit default swap.
+- The riskier the loan, the higher will be the premium required on buying a credit default swap.

 Why Would People Buy Credit Default Swaps?